 The District shall adopt, and amend as needed, a miscellaneous fee policy to establish reimbursement of miscellaneous sewer-related services provided for the direct benefit of a customer, agency or other party.
-Such services include, but are not limited to: additional billings, property transfers, account set-up, tenant account set-up, new service application, applications, appeals, service flow reduction/shutoff, door notice for service flow reduction/shutoff, after hours call, monitoring service, and cleanout inspections.
+Such services include, but are not limited to: additional billings, property transfers, account set-up, tenant account set-up, new service application, applications, appeals, service flow reduction/shutoff, door notice for service flow reduction/shutoff, after hours reinstatement of service or after hours call, monitoring service, and cleanout inspections.
 Some services provided to the customer may be billed based on actual costs incurred by the District.